Bolsa Chica Ecological Reserve: Wildlife

 Among the wildlife in the reserve are the shovelnose guitarfish, grey smooth-hound sharks, California halibut, and white seabass.
 There are also snakes in the grassy areas of the wetlands, ranging from harmless kingsnakes and gopher snakes in various colors to rattlesnakes, including western diamondbacks and Pacific rattlesnakes.
 Other wildlife include western fence lizard, cottontail rabbit, Beechey ground squirrel, and coyotes.
+Green sea turtles are also known to visit the wetlands occasionally.

 In spring and fall, the reserve is home to many migratory birds.
 As many as 321 out of Orange County's 420 bird species have been sighted at the reserve in the past decade.
 Bird species at the reserve include the endangered light-footed rail, snowy plover, Savannah sparrow, least tern, Caspian tern, great blue heron, snowy egret, double-crested cormorant, red-tailed hawk, great horned owl, and California gnatcatcher.